paypal/squbs/docs/flow-retry.md

 determined by either a passed in failure decider function or a Failure, if a failure decider function is not supplied.

 If all the retried attempts fail then the last failure for that request is emitted.
 The retry stage requires a `Context` to be carried around for each element.
-This is needed to uniquely identify each element (see [Context to Unique Id Mapping](#context-to-unique-id-mapping) section for more details).
+This is needed to _uniquely identify_ each element.
+Please see [Context to Unique Id Mapping](#context-to-unique-id-mapping) section for more details.

 ##### Scala